-Knox Bldg, 110 West Federal Youngstown, dedicated to SPACE: •sales •production •culture •athletics •culture •entertainment in accordance with Lemon Grove LLC's mission since 2006 to serve the "Cultural and Economic Vitality of the Mahoning.”
-Its history dates back to the birth of Youngstown, and its future and importance to the region is key.
+Knox Bldg, 110 West Federal Youngstown, operated in accordance with Lemon Grove LLC's mission since 2006 to serve the "Cultural and Economic Vitality of the Youngstown, OH.

 In 2012, Lemon Grove moved its operations from two doors down the street with the mission to fully renovate the structure as an international arts and cultural destination true to its city, Youngstown, OH.